-Eswatini’s Marula Festival, celebrates the harvest of Marula Fruit, between mid-February and early-March in the country.
+Eswatini’s Marula Festival, celebrates the harvest of Marula Fruit, between February and mid-May in the country.
 The festival pays tribute to the riches of Mother Nature, and is the highlight of the Eswatini calendar.
-It is initiated by King Mswati III and the Queen Mother, Her Majesty ‘Indlovukazi’, who travel all over the Kingdom leading the nation in animated celebration.
+It is initiated by King Mswati III and the Queen Mother, Her Majesty Indlovukazi, who travel all over the Kingdom leading the nation in animated celebration.

 It starts with women and children collecting the fallen Marula fruit to store until it turns to a creamy yellow colour – the sign that it’s ripe.
 It is then placed into sugar and water, left to ferment, and eventually creates Marula beer.
 First to sample the brew is the royal family, and only after this is the rest of the nation permitted to drink and celebrations can officially begin.